 With this truth now revealed to him, Bruce reached out with his mind to render the atomic cloud produced by the missile harmless by forever separating the protons from their nuclei and moving the radioactive atoms down the atomic scale to relatively harmless atoms of lead.
 With the danger now passed, the Uni-Power left Bruce somewhere in the ocean near a landmass.

-From there it would return to New York City, turning Professor Evan Swann of Empire State University into Captain Universe to fight an entity calling itself the Quantum Mechanic, who had been sent by the enigmatic Central Control to dismantle Earth-616 in order to repair a relativity displacement that had thrown the space-time continuum into chaos.
+From there it would travel to Empire State University, turning Professor Evan Swann into Captain Universe to fight an entity calling itself the Quantum Mechanic, who had been sent by the enigmatic Central Control to dismantle Earth-616 in order to repair a relativity displacement that had thrown the space-time continuum into chaos.
 As it turned out, the so-called relativity displacement turned out to be the field of physics known as quantum mechanics, for this reason Evan summoned all his might to banish the Quantum Mechanic back to his home office with a stern warning not to return.

 The Uni-Power would leave Evan Swann behind and be called back to the Microverse sometime later, fusing Arcturus Rann and Doctor Strange into a composite Captain Universe in order to repair the Spacewall that kept Earth-616 and the Microverse from colliding.

 Following the repairs made to the Spacewall, the Uni-Power returned to Earth, making its way back towards Empire State University when it was pulled into a device created by Professor Max Lubisch designed to tap into extra-dimensional energy sources and subsequently caused it to overload.
 Upon breaking free of the device, the Uni-Power bonded to Peter Parker who was secretly the costumed hero Spider-Man but found it's voice was unable to reach him and that Peter had only gained the powers of Captain Universe but none of the knowledge that came with it.